San Quentin Six: Hugo Pinell

 Hugo Pinell was born March 10, 1945, in Nicaragua.
 His family immigrated to the US.
 He died in prison at age 70, after being stabbed on August 12, 2015, by two other inmates (members of the Aryan Brotherhood) at New Folsom Prison.

 In 1965, Pinell was convicted of rape in San Francisco, sentenced to life imprisonment, and assigned to San Quentin State Prison.
 In 1968, he was convicted of attacking a guard and transferred to Folsom State Prison.

-In June 1970, he was convicted of a similar assault and transferred to the California Correctional Center in Soledad, California.
+In June 1970, he was convicted of a similar assault and transferred to the Correctional Training Facility in Soledad, California.
 At Soledad, he was awaiting trial on charges of attacking another guard in December 1970.
 On March 3, 1971, Pinell fatally stabbed correctional officer Robert J. McCarthey at Soledad after luring him to his cell under the guise of needing a letter mailed.
 McCarthey died in Fort Ord Army Hospital two days later.

 By the time of the trial for the uprising at San Quentin, Pinell was serving a life sentence for rape, and for three other violent offenses committed while in prison.
 Pinell was reported by a San Quentin spokesman to have been subdued by guards on March 26, 1975, after he stabbed his defense attorney, Lynn Carman, during a conference at the prison.
 Carman denied having been stabbed or wounded, and declined additional comment on the matter.
 One witness to the incident reported that Carman was left bleeding from the mouth.

 During the trial, two San Quentin guards, Charles Breckenridge and Urbano Rubiaco, Jr., testified that Pinell had cut their throats.
 On August 12, 1976, Pinell was convicted of two counts of felony assault by a prisoner serving a sentence for life imprisonment.
 In 1985, he was serving his sentence in Folsom State Prison.

-In January 2009, Pinell lost his ninth bid for parole, while at Pelican Bay State Prison in Crescent City, California.
+In January 2009, Pinell lost his ninth bid for parole while at Pelican Bay State Prison in Crescent City, California.
 His prison term was extended by another 15 years.

 On August 12, 2015, Pinell, aged 70, was killed in a prison riot at New Folsom Prison.
 Because of his repeated assaults on officers, he had been kept in solitary confinement for almost 45 years.
 He was returned to the general population two weeks before he was killed.